-Stuart Culbertson is the Director, Management Consulting Practice with Sierra Systems Consultants Inc. based in Victoria, British Columbia.
-Stuart consults widely on public sector transformation, organization, strategy, and program development with executive-level clients in the federal, provincial and municipal governments, intergovernmental councils and task forces, international organizations, health authorities, and post-secondary institutions.
-Stuart specializes in helping build collaboration across public sector organizations to advance key strategic initiatives and transform program and service delivery.
+Stuart Culbertson is Director, Management Consulting Practice with Sierra Systems in Victoria, BC.
+Since 2001, Stuart consults widely with public sector leaders on building organizations, governance and innovative programs to advance strategic initiatives and transform service delivery.
+His clients include federal, provincial and municipal governments, intergovernmental councils, international organizations, health authorities, and post-secondary institutions.

 Stuart’s consulting practice is built on his executive experience in the public service.
 Between 1986 and 2001, Stuart held several Deputy and Assistant Deputy Minister positions in the government of British Columbia - including three years as Government Chief Information Officer (CIO).
 Prior to that, Stuart worked with the European Union and the Department of National Revenue, Government of Canada.

 Stuart has served the Board of Directors of Science World BC since 2010.
 This represents his second tour of duty with Science World having served as provincial government representative on the Board (1999-2001).
 Stuart also commits to his community locally (serving on the Parks, Recreation and Culture Commission of his home municipality of Oak Bay) and globally (through international volunteering work with Help Lesotho [Lesotho 2008-9] and Sleeping Children Around the World [Nicaragua 2013]).